HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 DOEHRS-HC Requirements

 DOEHRS-HC is mandatory at all Military Treatment Facility audiometric testing sites.
-DoD civilian employees tested at non-MTF sites may use external commercial platforms that satisfy 29 CFR 1910.95 and DoDI 6055.12 requirements.
-Records from external platforms must be retained for the duration of employment, accessible to the employee within 15 working days, protected under the Privacy Act and HIPAA, and stored in systems meeting FISMA security requirements.
+DoD civilian employees tested at non-MTF sites — depots, arsenals, industrial facilities — may use external commercial platforms that satisfy 29 CFR 1910.95 and DoDI 6055.12 requirements, provided they meet Privacy Act, HIPAA, and FISMA security standards.

 The 2023 Change 1 Fit-Testing Update

-What it measuresPopulation-average attenuation; de-rated 50% for field useActual attenuation for this individual with this device
+What it measuresPopulation-average attenuation; de-rated 50%Actual attenuation for this individual with this device

 Trigger thresholdAll noise-exposed workers (OSHA method)>95 dBA 8-hr TWA enrolled workers (DoDI requirement)